Explore health content from A to Z.

-Most likely, you will lose weight steadily each month after surgery.
+Most likely, you will lose weight steadily for the first 6 to 12 months after surgery.
 The most rapid weight loss often happens during the first 6 months after surgery.
 Most patients lose over half their excess weight in the first year and a half.
 After that, you may gain a small amount of weight back.
 This is normal.
+Set realistic and meaningful goals for weight loss.
 Most likely, you won’t reach your ideal weight.
 But you’ll reach a healthier weight.

 To stay healthy, you may be given guidelines such as: